hexatedjuice/seersNightLight/README.md

 Above is the preprocessed image of Wuhan, China on January 19, 2020.
 Using OpenCV, the image is processed to remove noise and isolate the significant areas of brightness.
+OpenCV is content aware and can thus outline the most prominent light pixels.
 Then, PIL is used to iterate through each pixel to find the percentage of luminescence in the image.

 ![New York in February processed](febNy_cleaned.png)